oceanprotocol/docs/discover/faq.md

 <details>

 <summary>Is there any targeting of current Web2 data users/traders?
 Is the Azure marketplace more successful in terms of user adoption?
 After 25 weeks of the current marketplace, it is surprising to see minimal non-"wash-consume" volume.</summary>

+(The above question "What are the steps needed to encourage people to use the Ocean market?" covers the subject of marketplace adoption and IMO this question is also unncessary.

   We don't want to comment on the success of the Azure marketplace.If it's a success, that's great!
 What we can share is our dedicated efforts to enhance accessibility for our tools and technology, which includes incorporating features for web2 users.